s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-In order to reproduce the experiments we made use of Hydra as described in the previous question.
-The workflow to run an experiement is the following:
+In order to reproduce the experiments, we made use of Hydra as described in the previous question.
+The workflow to run an experiment is the following:

   1) It is assumed that the conda environment is activated and that all the necessary dependencies are installed.
   2) The parameter values in the config file are set up.